loganstundal/spatialhelpers/README.md

 ## Convenience functions included here

--    - constructs spatial weights using border lengths shared between units
+-   `w_borders` - constructs spatial weights using border lengths shared between units
--    - constructs spatial weights using dyadic data producing a symmetric matrix for absolute flows between units or an asymmetric matrix for relative flows
+-   `w_data` - constructs spatial weights using dyadic data producing a symmetric matrix for absolute flows between units or an asymmetric matrix for relative flows
--    - reports unit neighbors or neighbor values in a w matrix
+-   `w_report` - reports unit neighbors or neighbor values in a w matrix
--    - simulates a spatial weights matrix
+-   `w_sim` - simulates a spatial weights matrix
--    - uses an R formula to remove elements of a spatial weights matrix corresponding to observations in data with missing values
+-   `w_tidy` - uses an R formula to remove elements of a spatial weights matrix corresponding to observations in data with missing values